ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/07-calculating-running-time.md

 Note that this is an exception where the simple analysis rules do not give a tight enough bound.
 But in almost all cases the rules work fine, and when they don't it's usually only by a logarithmic factor.
-(And as we all know, logarithmic factors are not that big a deal when it comes to computational copmlexity.)
+(And as we all know, logarithmic factors are not that big a deal when it comes to computational complexity.)
 ::::

 <!-- TODO